torleifg/bookquest/README.md

 ### 4. Use the search engine

 Visit ```http://localhost:8080``` in the browser and watch the results as the metadata harvesting progresses.
-For semantic search enter a search query or leave it blank for a random choice (the first search hit will be the random choice and the rest will be semantically similar books).
-For full-text search enter a search query.
+Enter a query for hybrid search or leave it blank for semantic similarity search (the first search hit will be a random choice and the rest will be semantically similar books).
+The hybrid search is based on Reciprocal Rank Fusion (RRF), an algorithm used for combining multiple ranked lists of search results to improve the overall ranking quality, in this case to combine full-text and vector search results.

 Modify weights etc. for full-text search by editing the repeatable migration located at: